ITIL PROCESS

 d) Capacity Management: Capacity Management relates to guaranteeing that cost-effective capacity remains at all occasions that meet or surpass the demands of the company as defined in Service Level Agreements.
 Capacity is described as "the maximal output a service, platform, or object can accomplish" in ITIL, and it is separated into three key activities: Service Capacity Management, Business Capacity Management, Component Capacity Management.

-e) Service Continuity Management: The Service Continuity Management process assures that the provider of the service can always offer the pre-decided minimum service levels.
-Service Continuity Management employs methods such as Management of Risk (MOR) and Business Impact Analysis (BIA).
+e) Service Continuity Management: The Service Continuity Management process assures that the service provider can always offer the pre-decided minimum service levels.
+It employs methods such as Management of Risk (MOR) and Business Impact Analysis (BIA).
 It leads to the creation of the Service Continuity Plan, which is a component of the larger Business Continuity Plan.

-g) Supplier Management: Supplier Management is responsible for ensuring that third-party suppliers provide good value for money.
-It serves the same function as that of Service Level Management, however, with regard to third-party suppliers instead of inner suppliers and overall consumers.
-Supplier Management is in charge of supplier assessment, contract negotiations, performance evaluations, extensions, and cancellation.
+g) Supplier Management: Supplier Management ensures that third-party suppliers provide good value for money.
+It serves the same function as that of Service Level Management, however, about third-party suppliers instead of inner suppliers and overall consumers.
+Supplier Management oversees supplier assessment, contract negotiations, performance evaluations, extensions, and cancellations.

 3. Service Transition